reuk/wayverb/docs/index.md

 # Wayverb

-realistic, fast impulse-response synthesis
+Realistic, fast impulse-response synthesis.
 <br>
-free and open source
+Free and open source.

 <ul class="actions">
 <li><a href="#one" class="button scrolly">Learn more</a></li>